-Generally speaking, a disclaimer goes on your website (usually in the footer).
+Generally speaking, a disclaimer is a legal document that goes on your website (usually in the footer).
 A mini-disclaimer can also go in your blog posts, handouts, marketing materials, client agreement, social media pages, etc.

 How does a disclaimer help you?

 - It lets people know who you are and what you do.

 - Most importantly, I think, it lets people know who you AREN’T.